MCEF Grant Program

 Application Review Timeline

 Montgomery County Public Schools Policy requires that all grant submissions be presented to and approved by the School Board during regular session prior to being considered by the MCEF.
-For additional information on this process or for grant preparation assistance, please contact Laura Williams, MCPS Grant Writer, by email at firstname.lastname@example.org or by phone at (540) 382-5100 x1028.
+For additional information on this process or for grant preparation assistance, please contact Jonathan Schulz, MCPS Grant Writer, by email at email@example.com or by phone at (540) 382-5100 x1028.

 Completed applications will be reviewed by a Grant Review Committee of MCEF board members and advisors.
-This committee will meet in October to review each proposal, prioritize, and form a recommendation for funding to the MCEF Board of Directors.
-A copy of the scoring rubric used by the Committee is included in the Grant Application Instructions.
+Grant proposals will be evaluated by one of two grant committees.
+One committee will review STEM/STEAM-related projects and the other committee will review non-STEM/STEAM projects and professional development requests.
+These committees will meet in October to review each proposal, prioritize, and form a recommendation for funding to the MCEF Board of Directors.

-The Board of Directors will vote on fall 2017 grants at its November board meeting.
-All applicants will be notified by email no later than November 24, 2017, pending School Board approval, and grant checks will be issued at the Grant Awards Reception on Tuesday, December 19, 2017, 4:30 pm at the Blacksburg Country Club Banquet Room.
+The Board of Directors will vote on the 2019-2020 grants at its November board meeting.
+All applicants will be notified by email no later than November 22, 2019, pending School Board approval, and grant checks will be issued at the Grant Awards Reception on Wednesday, December 18, 2019, 4:30 pm at the Blacksburg Country Club Banquet Room.
 The primary applicant (or their representative) and their Principal should plan to attend the reception to receive their check.
-Unfortunately, the MCEF cannot accommodate additional guests.
+Unfortunately, the MCEF cannot accommodate additional collaborators or guests.